department-of-veterans-affairs/va.gov-team/platform/testing/contract-testing/how-to-use-pact-for-contract-testing.md

 The CircleCI build for vets-api is still under construction with respect to parallelizing our test suite.
 Tests currently fail simplecov minimum coverage standards due to processes overriding results from other parallel test processes.
 A solution is in the works to properly merge simplecov results.

-The pact verification functionality is in working order for developer usage when a commit is pushed or when invoked via webhook from the pact broker during a contract content changed event.
+The pact verification functionality is in working order for developer usage when a commit is pushed or when invoked via webhook from the Pact Broker during a "contract content changed" event.
+Information about the consumer (name, commit hash, and branch) that triggered the event is saved in a text file as an artifact.

 When the pact verification task runs in CircleCI (via the build or verification workflow), verification results are pushed back to the broker after the workflow completes.
+The verification results can also be viewed in CircleCI.

 ### CircleCI and the Build Process